Trial Search Results

 Boston Children's Hospital

-- Individuals ages 3 to 21 years old at the time of consent who have documentation of a
+- Individuals above the age of 18 months old at the time of consent who have

-clinical diagnosis of autism spectrum disorder diagnosis and/or a verified PTEN
+documentation of a clinical diagnosis of autism spectrum disorder and/or a verified

-mutation from a medical or mental health professional for inclusion in the PTEN ASD,
+PTEN mutation from a medical or mental health professional for inclusion in the PTEN

 - Macrocephaly (head circumference greater than or equal to 98th percentile) for